reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 image:
   auto: 0072-aws
 ---
 During the initial days of development, we prefer to focus on writing code for our application instead of spending time on setting up the environment for accessing AWS services.
-We access various AWS services, while building our applications - for example, upload file in S3, store some data in DynamoDb, send message to SQS, etc.
+We access various AWS services while building our applications - for example, upload files in S3, store some data in DynamoDb, send message to SQS, etc.

 Setting up a development environment for using these services is complex and time-consuming.
 Instead, we use [LocalStack](https://github.com/localstack/localstack) to develop and unit test our applications with mock implementations of these services.
-We switch to the real services only in the integration environment.
+We switch to the real services only in the integration environment and beyond.

-In this article, I will take you through some of the scenarios where we can use LocalStack in the following sections along with code samples.
+In this article, we will see some of the scenarios where we can use LocalStack along with code samples.
 The complete code samples are available in the git repo.
  {% include github-project.html url="https://github.com/pratikdas/localstack" %}

 ## Why Use LocalStack
-The method of temporarily using dummy (mock, fake, proxy and several others are part of the folklore) objects in place of actual ones is a time tested way of running unit tests on applications having external dependencies, most appropriately called [Test Doubles](http://xunitpatterns.com/Test%20Double.html).
+The method of temporarily using dummy (mock, fake, proxy, and several others are part of the folklore) objects in place of actual ones is a time tested way of running unit tests on applications having external dependencies, most appropriately called [Test Doubles](http://xunitpatterns.com/Test%20Double.html).
 We implement Test Double of our AWS services with LocalStack.

 Some of the other methods of doing this are -

-Manual - Using a mock object with frameworks like Mockito during unit testing.
+Manual - Using mock objects with frameworks like Mockito during unit testing.
-DIY (Do It yourself) - Using a homegrown solution deployed as a service.
+DIY (Do It yourself) - Using a homegrown solution deployed as a service running in a separate process, or embedded in our code.

 LocalStack gives a good alternative to both these approaches.
 1. With Localstack we can run our applications without connecting to AWS.
 2. Avoid the complexity of AWS configuration and focus on development.
 3. Integrate LocalStack in our DevOps pipeline.
 4. Enrich our test leveraging LocalStack's integration with JUnit using a runner and a JUnit 5 extension
-5. Error scenarios can be configured
+5. Limited Error scenarios can be configured

-## Making This Work - Endpoint Override
+## Making This Work - Docker & AWS Endpoint Override
 Our usage of LocalStack revolves around two core aspects -

 1. Run LocalStack in a Docker container